Lymphoma of the spine

 An old crush fracture (non-pathological) of L1 is also present with normal bone marrow signal.

-This patient has had a previous liver transplant for biliray atresia, splenectomy, and has been on tacrolimus since 1998.
-Never has has rejection issues.
+This patient has had a previous liver transplant for biliary atresia, splenectomy, and has been on tacrolimus since 1998.
+Never has rejection issues.
 PET scan (not shown) demonstrated FDG avid lymph nodes above and below the diaphragm.

-Appearances in the spine are consistent with lymphoma, although other metastatic disease could have similar appearances.
+Appearances in the spine are consistent with lymphoma, although other metastatic diseases could have similar appearances.

 Immunohistochemical studies have been performed.
 The large atypical lymphoid cells are strongly positive for CD20, Pax-5, CD45, CD30 and EBER-ISH.
 They are negative for EMA, ALK, CD15, CD79a, and Cyclin D1.
 The Ki-67 proliferative index in the large cells is approximately 95%.

-DIAGNOSIS: Right cervical lymph node - monomorphic post transplant lymphoproliferative disorder, diffuse large B cell lymphoma type, with partial nodal involvement.
+FINAL DIAGNOSIS: monomorphic post-transplant lymphoproliferative disorder, diffuse large B-cell lymphoma type, with partial nodal involvement.